 Write and draw your ideas!

 a.
 Your suggestion for our school's Erasmus Corner is:

-La Something like a personal description of usual,

-ex our role models and all of our schools projects/ engagements/ b.
+1/2 Something like a personal description of usfall, ex our role models and all of our schools projects/ b.
 Your suggestion for the project's logo is: